Learn the basic rules and structure of nurse’s notes

 Always include all the crucial information concerning the event you are describing.
 For example: you write “the patient was complaining” it must be followed by – what was the patient complaining about.

 Anyone reading a note should have access to all information necessary to reconstruct the situation you are recounting.
 In a court of law you’ll never remember what happened that night 2 years ago so add it while its fresh.

 Your description of the situation is just a description of what happened as raw as possible, no judgment, no clinical assessment, and by all means add date and time.

 3. Your clinical assessment

-Because you are a nurse and a health care provider you’ll now assess the situation as a clinician.
-This is when you can actually give your opinion based on scientific data you collect.
-There is a critical difference between what happened and your clinical assessment.
-What happened is the raw data containing the basic elements of a situation.
-Your clinical assessment contain information you’ll will use to make recommendations and also justify your actions or non action.
+Because you are a nurse and a health care professional you’ll now assess the situation as such.
+This is when you can give your opinion based on scientific data you’ve collected.
+Your first assessment was what happened, the raw data containing the basic elements you found.
+Your clinical assessment contain information you’ll use to make your recommendations as a nurse and also to justify your actions or non action.

 What did you find as a clinician?
 How the situation affects the health care environment.
 How was the patient affected.
 Now is the time to register what you found and list all your findings.
-If the patient had a change of condition, what was the extent of the change, vital signs, what is the patient experiencing, and all other items of relevancy.
-In this assessment you can start by listing all your clinical findings and.
+Write an assessment pertinent to the situation at hand.
+List all clinical findings that are relevant to the patient and to others that will take care of this patient in the future.

 When assessing think of